16 April 2018

 Only when you’ve settled upon a business name and tag line should you include those.
 Each takes some consideration and effort to ensure being sufficiently distinct and valid within your municipality.

-More on each of these points come later.
+More on each of these points below.

 Especially in the very beginning, don’t try to be all things to all people.